 Scroll to view all collections

-This year has been interesting to say the least, and became a struggle in the sense that with shows all cancelled, travel limited, galleries closed and it has left me for the first time in my career facing a creative desert.
+2021 was interesting to say the least, and became a struggle in the sense that with shows all cancelled, travel limited, galleries closed it left me for the first time in my career facing a creative desert.
 So I started an exercise of reflection – and long story short, started contemplating how my life falls into a variety of circles – family, various groups of friends, creative colleagues, scientific colleagues and so on.
 And these circles change, growing or shrinking throughout ones life.
 You can see a video blog I did about this creative thought process here.
 I would like to share with you what has grown from that process, my newest collection – Encircled.

 Spending each summer of my childhood in the George Washington National Forest, living and working in the tropical forests in the Amazon basin of Bolivia, and finally setting down roots in the Blue Ridge Mountains of VA has left the deep green of forests, leaves, vine and flowers, and the animals that inhabit them embedded in my psyche.
 This collection pays homage to my love of these forest ecosystems.